Nadine2016/knative/cli-reference.md

 A project is a container for components, such as applications and job definitions.
 Projects enable you to manage resources and provide access to components in the project.
 Use project commands to create, display details, and delete projects.
 {: shortdec}

+You can use either `project` or `proj` in your project commands.
-To see CLI help for the project command, run `ibmcloud coligo project`.
+To see CLI help for the project command, run `ibmcloud coligo `proj`.
 {: tip}

 ### `ibmcloud coligo project create`